dgarkavenko/Worms/README.md

 Talking about necessary optimization I decided that the game needs bounding box checks for Worms (EDebugDisplay_BoundingBoxes) and Food Broadphasing (EDebugDisplay_FoodBroadphase) to limit the number of overlap checks.

-### Side notes
+### Side notes about codestyle
-I apologize for mix of code styles!
-Usually I'm really strict about it, but got a little confused here and got a mix of common cpp and Unreal styles.
+Usually I'm really strict about the code style, but got a little confused here and ended up with a mix of common cpp and Unreal styles.